LadyBluenotes/knowledgevault/Definitions/All.md

 When there are significant updates to an npm package, it is recommended to publish a new version of the package with an updated version number in the `package.json` file that follows the semantic versioning spec.
 Following this, helps other developers who depend on your code understand the extent of the changes in a given version, and adjust their own code if necessary.

 If there is a change that breaks a package dependency, it is strongly recommended incrementing the version **major number**.

+---
+# stack trace

+A stack trace is a list of places where an error has occurred.
+Tells you the call hierarchy that led to the failure